akshita001/ProfileSummary/README.md

 ## 1. My Recent Academic Achievements

 - Consistent high performances in Mathematics, Science, English etc.
-- Participation and success in Olympiads (IMO, IEO, NSO etc.)
+- Moved from India to Australia Geography in Dec/2022 and cleared IEC with highest level 3 in all English assessments at North Sydney in Feb/2023
 - Participation and high performance in ASSET
-- Moved from India to Australia Geography in Dec/2022 and cleared IEC with highest level 3 in all English assessments
+- Participation and success in Olympiads (IMO, IEO, NSO etc.)

 ## 2. My Recent Extracurricular Activities